Bachelor of Arts in Social Work (BASW): Career Growth

 Is a BASW program only for those who want to be clinical social workers?

-A Bachelor of Arts in Social Work (BASW) program provides a broad-based education in the social work profession and graduates of the program can work in a variety of fields such as child welfare, mental health, community development, school social work, health care, gerontology, and more.
-Graduates can also choose to specialize in a particular area of practice through further education or on-the-job training.
+A Bachelor of Arts in Social Work (BASW) program provides a broad-based education in the social work profession.
+Graduates can work in a variety of fields, such as child welfare, mental health, community development, school social work, health care, gerontology, and more.
+Graduates can also specialize in a particular practice area through further education or on-the-job training.

 Is licensure required for social work jobs?

 Licensure for social work jobs varies depending on the country or state.
 In the United States, social workers are required to be licensed to practice.
 Graduates of a Bachelor of Arts in Social Work (BASW) program are eligible to apply for licensure as a social worker.
-However, it's recommended to check with the regulatory bodies in your country or state for a specific license.
+However, checking with the regulatory bodies in your country or state for a specific license is recommended.

 Comments